Disappearance of Johnny Gosch: Noreen Gosch's account

 According to Noreen, in March 1997, she was awakened around 2:30 a.m. by a knock at her apartment door.
 Waiting outside was Gosch, now aged 27, accompanied by an unidentified man.
 Noreen said she immediately recognized her son, who opened his shirt to reveal a birthmark on his chest.
 "We talked about an hour or an hour and a half", she claimed.
 "He was with another man, but I have no idea who the person was.
 Johnny would look over to the other person for approval to speak.
 He didn't say where he is living or where he was going."

-In a 2005 interview, she further claimed, "The night that he came here, he was wearing jeans and a shirt and had a coat on because it was March.
+In a 2005 interview, Noreen further claimed, "The night that he came here, he was wearing jeans and a shirt and had a coat on because it was March.
 It was cold and his hair was long; it was shoulder-length and it was straight and dyed black."
-After the visit, Noreen had the FBI create a composite sketch she says looked like the now-grown Johnny.
-She self-published a book in 2000 titled Why Johnny Can't Come Home.
+After the visit, she had the FBI create a composite sketch she says looked like the now-grown Johnny.
+Noreen self-published a book in 2000 titled Why Johnny Can't Come Home.
 The book presents her understanding of what her son went through, based on the original research of various private investigators and her son's visit.

 On September 1, 2006, Noreen reported that she had found photographs left at her front door, some of which she posted on her website.
 One color photo shows three boys bound and gagged.
-She claims that a black-and-white photo appears to show 12-year-old Gosch with his mouth gagged, his hands and feet tied and an apparent human brand on his shoulder.
+She claims that a black-and-white photo appears to show twelve-year-old Gosch with his mouth gagged, his hands and feet tied and an apparent human brand on his shoulder.
 A third photo shows a man, possibly dead, who may have something tied around his neck.
-Noreen stated that the man was one of the "perpetrators who molested [my] son".
+Noreen stated that the man was one of the "perpetrators who molested [my] son."
 Noreen later said the first two photos had originated on a website featuring child pornography.
 On September 13, an anonymous letter was mailed to Des Moines police.